RestorationsSOS.com - Fire and Water Damage Restoration

 Sheets and Towels

 To clean and disinfect sheets and towels presoak them in cold water, for 10-15 minutes and then pre-rinse with cold water.
-If your machine has a pre-rinse cycle, use it to pre-rinse, and if not, simply rinse in the bathroom with running cold water.
+If your machine has a pre-rinse cycle, use it to pre-rinse, and if not, simply rinse in the bathroom with cold, running water.

 Wash in the regular cycle with hot water, detergent, and the maximum water level to allow proper disinfecting.
 Add one cup of liquid chlorine bleach to the wash water before adding items (be sure to check the label before you use bleach).